panda-re/panda-rs-plugins/GETTING_STARTED.md

 export PANDA_PATH="/home/user_name/panda/build/"
 ```

-You can make setting persistant by adding the above line to your `~/.bashrc`, updating `/etc/environment`, or whatever configuration your shell uses.
+You can make this setting persistent by adding the above line to your `~/.bashrc`, updating `/etc/environment`, or whatever configuration your shell uses.

 You're now ready to build Rust plugins!
 From a Rust plugin's directory, running `cargo build` will build the plugin.
-The `.so` file can be found under `<plugin_directory>/target/debug/lib<panda_name>.so`.
+The `.so` file can be found under `<plugin_directory>/target/debug/lib<plugin_name>.so`.

 ## Example: `panda-il-trace`